-When Bitcoin price dropped below $4,000 in the beginning of this week to a low of $3,657.60 Sunday, it broke "some key levels and serious questions" were raised about whether it could even go further down.
+When Bitcoin’s price dropped below $4,000 at the beginning of this week to a low of $3,657.60 Sunday, it broke "some key levels and serious questions" were raised about whether it could even go further down.
 Some analysts also went further to predict that the price would fall further below $3000.

 The transaction volume also tumbled in yet another death reaching lows of 4,700 transactions in the tail end of November, which was a 60 percent decrease.
 The volume waited until May of 2012 when it went above 12,000 again.